MicrosoftDocs/quantum-docs-pr/articles/libraries/data-structures.md

 Such a continuous model also has the property that frequencies greater than $2\pi$ can be learned from phase estimation processes that use continuous queries because phase information that would otherwise be masked by the branch-cuts of the logarithm function can be revealed from the results of experiments performed on non-commensurate values of $t$.
 Thus for problems such as this continuous query models for the phase estimation oracle are not only appropriate but are also preferable to the discrete query model.
 For this reason Q# has functionality for both forms of queries and leave it to the user to decide upon a phase estimation algorithm to fit their needs and the type of oracle that is available.

-One very common concept throughout quantum algorithms is that of a problem that can be specified in terms of a black-box quantum circuit.
-That is, we allow an algorithm to apply a circuit to qubits of its choice, but not to look at how that circuit is defined.
-This concept is often called an *oracle*, and is modeled in Q# by operations that accept qubit arrays as a part of their input.
-There are a variety of different forms oracles can take, however.
-To represent that, the canon provides a range of different user-defined types to label the ways that it might be convienent to represent a problem as an oracle.

 <!-- TODO: summarize the following.